imofftoseethewizard/plguile3/README.md

 The 0.21.x versions will refine and refactor scruple.scm.

-The 0.23.x versions will include an extensive test campaign covering load, concurrency, memory correctness, fuzzing, etc.
+The 0.23.x versions will include an extensive test campaign covering load, concurrency, session isolation, memory correctness, fuzzing, etc.

 Version 0.24.0 will be the pre-1.0 beta release.